Sacramento Community Outreach

 Our activities include:

-On March 27, 2015, high school juniors representing 36 schools in the Sacramento Field Office’s area of responsibility attended the Spring 2015 FBI Teen Academy.
+On November 20, 2015, high school juniors representing 30 schools in the Sacramento Field Office’s area of responsibility attended the Fall 2015 FBI Teen Academy.
 The experience offered students a peek behind the scenes of the FBI, greater understanding of what the FBI does in their communities, information about how to become an FBI agent or professional staff employee, and what an FBI career is like.
-The Fall 2015 FBI Teen Academy will be held at field office headquarters in Sacramento in November 2015.
-Applications will be available in August 2015.
-Follow us on Twitter @FBISacramento to be among the first to know when applications are available.

 On May 20, 2015, the Sacramento Field Office celebrated the graduation of its 23rd FBI Citizens Academy class.
 A diverse group of community leaders from the greater Sacramento area formed close bonds and gained knowledge about FBI operations and programs through a combination of classroom lectures and hands-on activities during the seven-week course.